BrunoScaglione/Vending-Machine-Embarked-Systems/README.md

 ## Description

 The software developed simulates a Vending Machine and all it's functionalities for a tipical client and management crew.
-The real interface of the vending machine becomes your own computer and you can be the custumer or the maaging crew.
+The real interface of the vending machine becomes your own computer and you can be the custumer or the manager.

 ### Typical Use Case

-The customer inserts the amount of money in coins, picks the product (or cancels the purchase), then the machine releases the product, the change (or returns the money if canceled).
+The customer inserts the amount of money in coins, picks the product (or cancels the purchase), then the machine releases the product and the change (or returns the money if canceled).

-The manager first authenticates himself by inserting a password which gives him access to the internal part of the machine.
-Then the manager replaces products and change manually, and then registers the amount of each product and coin replaced in the system.
+The manager first authenticates himself by inserting a password, which gives him access to the internal part of the machine.
+The manager replaces products and change manually, next he registers the amount of each product and coin replaced in the system.

 ## Getting Started

 ## Project Details